 The rate of cooling determines the size and quality of the crystals: rapid cooling favors small crystals, and slow cooling favors the growth of large and generally purer crystals.
 The rate of recrystallization is usually greatest at about 50 °C below the melting point of the substance; the maximum formation of crystals occurs at about 100 °C below the melting point.

 Although the terms “crystallization” and “recrystallization” are sometimes used interchangeably, they technically refer to different processes.
 Crystallization refers to the formation of a new, insoluble product by a chemical reaction; this product then precipitates out of the reaction solution as an amorphous solid containing many trapped impurities.
 Recrystallization does not involve a chemical reaction; the crude product is simply dissolved into solution, and then the conditions are changed to allow crystals to re-form.
-Recrystallization produces a purer final product.
+Recrystallization produces a more pure final product.
 For this reason, experimental procedures that produce a solid product by crystallization normally include a final recrystallization step to give the pure compound.

 Procedure: